Konjaks/NRF24/README.md

 # NRF24
 a C Library for a NRF24L01 Radio Module

-Userfull for Atmel studio Projects with different Microcontroller.
+Usefull for Atmel studio Projects with different Microcontroller.

 Easy to change values (init SPI or define CE / CSN pin)